phriscage/inspired_landing/README.md

 inspired_landing
 ================================

-A Python flask application thta stores an email_address in a single table in a database.
+A Python flask application for the Inspired landing email sign-up that stores an email_address in a single table in a database.
 There is not much to this, so it is very basic.

 Diretory Structure